 Before scheduling time to go out, make sure you check the tides.
 Paddling needs to be done during high tide due to the mangroves.

-On the first Saturday of each month a park ranger will take a group out for a guided kayak tour.
+On the first Saturday of each month a park ranger takes groups out for a guided kayak tour.
 Tours are limited to the first 12 kayakers.
-The tour company that rents out kayaks and canoes also offers tours and events.
 Check with park rangers that are onsite or at the information board next to the concession trailer for more information.

 Birding and Wildlife

-Werner Boyce State Park has an extensive amount of birds living within its park.
-In additional to the traditional wading birds found in this area of Florida, bald eagles, Roseate spoonbills, black rails and other types of birds have been seen in the park.
+Werner-Boyce State Park has an extensive amount of birds living within its park.
+In additional to the traditional wading birds found in this area of Florida, bald eagles, Roseate spoonbills, black rails and other types of birds live at Werner-Boyce.

 In addition to birds, there are traditional Florida wildlife to be seen such as alligators, snakes, racoons and gopher tortoises.